 Obama then looked over at an aide who handed him something, turned back, and shook Lee’s hand, placing his presidential challenge coin in Lee’s palm in the process.

-“He said 'Thank you for your service and thank you even more for what you do for the USO today,’” Lee said.
-“And I thought that was pretty special.
+“He said ‘Thank you for your service and thank you even more for continuing your service through the USO today,'” Lee said.
+“And I thought that was pretty special.“

 Want to share your own challenge coin story?
-Send it to us at usomoments.org/stories.
+Click here to tell us your story!

 More from the USO